Adroiti/docs-for-code-review-tools/RuboCop/Layout-SpaceAroundEqualsInParameterDefault.md

-Pattern: Layout/SpaceAroundEqualsInParameterDefault
+Pattern: Malformed space around equals in parameter default

 Issue: -

 ## Description

 Checks that the equals signs in parameter default assignments have or don't have surrounding space depending on configuration.

 ## Default configuration